 Imagine John, Joanna and Sam discussing the values of their businesses at a networking event for owners of closely-held companies.
 John says, “we are fortunate to have had a record year after a few down years.
 That record year will truly drive up the value of my business.”
 Joanna explains that she, too, believes that her business is worth quite a bit because they have a well-respected Fortune 100 client as their biggest client, one that makes up 85% of their revenues.
 Sam joins the conversation stating that he already knows what his business is worth: “Barron’s reported that a publicly traded company in my industry sold at 15 times EBITA.
 All I have to do to figure out the value of my business is calculate 15 times EBITA.”

 Unfortunately, all three business owners are buying into business valuation myths that could lead them toward unfavorable decisions.
-Following are the top myths, including those that John, Joanna and Sam believe, that lead many business owners astray.
+Following are the top business valuation myths, including those that John, Joanna and Sam believe, that lead many business owners astray.

 MYTH: My financial statements are not complicated, and industry multiples are readily available.
 My business value should be easily derived as a multiple of EBITDA.